moby/moby/docs/reference/api/docker_remote_api_v1.24.md

         variable expansion in other Dockerfile instructions.
 This is not meant for passing secret values.
 [Read more about the buildargs instruction](../../reference/builder.md#arg)
 -   **shmsize** - Size of `/dev/shm` in bytes.
 The size must be greater than 0.
 If omitted the system uses 64MB.
+-   **labels** – JSON map of string pairs for labels to set on the image.

     Request Headers: